Atmosplay/Help-Center-for-Monetization/guides.md

 ### 1 Apps and AdUnit Management
 We will introduce what developers need to do after logging in.
 The introduction including Apps, AdUnit, acquiring data and financial management.

-##### 1.1 You can check all application information under your account in "Application Management" tab on the Dashboard.
+##### 1.1 You can check all application information under your account in "Apps" tab on the Dashboard.
 You can create an App by selecting "ADD NEW APP" on this page.

 ![“1.1”页面](imgs/001.jpg)